Relational Foundations For Functorial Data Migration: Functorial Data Migration

-Then, $\Sigma_F \taking \mcC\inst\to \mcD\inst$ is defined as the \textnormal{left adjoint} to $\Delta_F$, and $\Pi_F \taking \mcC\inst\to \mcD\inst $ is defined as the \textnormal{right adjoint} to $\Delta_F$. \end{defn} Data migration functors extend to {\it typed data migration functors} over typed instances in a natural way.
-We will use typed signatures and instances as we examine each data migration functor in turn below.
+and define $\Sigma_F, \Pi_F \taking S\inst\to T\inst$ to be \textnormal{left and right adjoint} to $\Delta_F$, respectively. \end{defn} Data migration functors extend to {\it typed data migration functors} over typed instances in a natural way.
+An example typed data migration is shown in Figure~\ref{ex1} on the next page.
+A similar example, but with a signature that contains an edge, is shown in Figure~\ref{ex2}.